BrianLeeper/connex-lsl/README.md

 purposes of this project, as are the two breakout models.
 Note: I have recently seen REF 10397, a Brain Monitor base unit without Masimo support and REF 10310, a breakout from prior to the Natus acquisition of Xltek.
 I have not tested these models, however my expectation is that they will work with this bridge.

+New 9/16/2026: I have added pictures of this equipment, as well as preliminary info on how to use this without Neuroworks.

 It sits between NeuroWorks and the Connex base, forwards the vendor protocol unchanged, and passively decodes the live acquisition stream for publication over LSL.

 Current release: **0.1b (beta)**